Ency-Ch/Ency-Ch/README.md

 - 👋 Hi, I’m @Ency-Ch a biologist turned web developer.
 - 👀 I’m interested in Web developement
-- 🌱 I have have completed an industry guided 13 week coding bootcamp,
+- 🌱 I have have completed an industry guided 13 week coding bootcamp with https://northcoders.com/
 - I have dabled with  Python (django)